ybg345/data-analysis-viz-excel/README.md

 This folder contains two excel files namely - `IMDd-Movie-Database-Analysis.xlsx` & `PivotTable-Case-Studies_Solutions_by_mehedi.xlsx`.
 I have solved these solutions for enhancing my skill in basic data analysis using Excel.

 - [**`IMDd-Movie-Database-Analysis.xlsx`**](https://github.com/ybg345/MS-Excel/blob/master/Data%20Analysis%20with%20Excel%20Pivot%20Tables/IMDd-Movie-Database-Analysis.xlsx):  I have analyzed some queries of `IMDB-Movie-Database-Analysis.xlsx` file.
 Related queries and solutions can be found in respective worksheet.
 Please [download](https://github.com/ybg345/MS-Excel/blob/master/Data%20Analysis%20with%20Excel%20Pivot%20Tables/IMDd-Movie-Database-Analysis.xlsx) the excel file to see the queries and solutions.
 - [**`PivotTable-Case-Studies_Solutions.xlsx`**](https://github.com/ybg345/MS-Excel/blob/master/Data%20Analysis%20with%20Excel%20Pivot%20Tables/PivotTable-Case-Studies_Solutions_by_mehedi.xlsx): I have analyzed some datasets.
 Please [download](PivotTable-Case-Studies_Solutions.xlsx) the excel file to see all the case studies and relevant solutions.
-The dataset contains following case studies in separate worksheet-
+The dataset contains following case studies in seperate worksheet-
   - _U.S Voters(2012)_
   - _San Francisco Salaries_
   - _Shark Attack Records_